advocations/skype/Skype/UCWA/acceptedByParticipant_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 This resource is present at the time an outgoing invitation successfully completes.
-The resource usually contains a [contact (UCWA)](contact_ref.md) that can be compared to the[to (UCWA)](to_ref.md) in the same invitation to see if the intended destination and the recipient match.
+The resource usually contains a [contact](contact_ref.md) that can be compared to the[to](to_ref.md) in the same invitation to see if the intended destination and the recipient match.

 ### Properties